BioJulia/PopGen.jl/docs/tutorials/accessing_popdata.md

 ::::

 Now that we have nancycats loaded in, we can use standard Julia accessor conventions to view the elements within our PopData.
-The IndexedTable format requires a little extra work, so we must use the convention `PopData.meta.columns.colname` to directly access the columns we want.
+The IndexedTable format requires a little extra work, so we must use the convention `PopData.meta.colname` to directly access the columns we want.

 ## The metadata table